PizzaPadawan/jquery-server-side-calculator/README.md

 - [] Use CSS to more accurately make it look like a calculator.

 ETHOS / RULES:
 - don't even THINK about touching the front end until you have your server-side all planned out.
-Create the files, sure, but